namansharma3007/PollQ/README.md

 <br><br>

 Welcome to the **Voting App** repository!
-This project allows users to create, manage, and participate in voting events.
+This project allows s to create, manage, and participate in voting events.
 The app is built with a Node.js backend and a Vite-powered frontend, designed for efficient performance and modern development workflows.
 This application is fully open source, so feel free to contribute or adapt it to your own needs.

 ## Scope for this project